Honors Program

 University Honors Program

 Graduation with University Honors requires successful completion of a minimum of eight Honors courses as part of the regular undergraduate degree requirements and a minimum cumulative GPA of 3.5.
-Two of those courses will comprise a College Honors thesis or Honors capstone sequence.
+Two of those courses will complete a College Honors sequence.

 Requirements: